earthai-tech/gofast/README.md

 ```
 2. **Split numerical and categorical data in one line of code**

-User does not need to care about the columns, `gofast` does it for you thanks to
+The user does not need to care about the columns, `gofast` does it for you thanks to
 the ``bi_selector`` function by turning the `return_frames` argument to ``True``.
 By
 default, the function returns the distinct numerical and categorical feature names as: